gcccheng/oogway/index.md

 With over a decade of working experience in various IT infrastructure environments, Gang has brought solutions and created values for stakeholders through different projects.
 Gang believes automation is key to managing infrastructure as automation can significantly improve efficiency, reduce manual errors, ensure reliability, and enhance security.

-In addition to his expertise in Red Hat, Gang has expanded his skills to include a wide range of DevOps, Cloud, and Site Reliability technologies.
-He has gained valuable experience in monitoring, logging, scripting,  version control, and CI/CD through both professional work and self-learning projects.
+In addition to his expertise in Red Hat, Gang has expanded his skills to include a wide range of DevOps, Azure Cloud, and Site Reliability technologies.
+He has gained valuable experience in monitoring, logging, version control, and CI/CD through both professional work and self-learning projects.

 Through years of working experience, Gang has effectively collaborated with researchers, application developers, and IT professionals alike, demonstrating his ability to conduct effective communication within organizations.